 Air-cooled Chiller Compressor Noise Control

 The noise generated by air-cooled chillers is a combination of mid to high frequency noise generated by the screw compressors (bottom of the unit) and low frequency noise being generated by the up-blast fans (top of unit).
 In order to successfully treat the noise it is important that both aspects are properly analyzed and addressed.
 When dealing with the compressors many incorporate custom fit sound blocking jackets.
-Jackets are expensive, cause the compressors to operate at an elevated temperature reducing lifespan, and often are not reinstalled after routine maintenance is performed.
+Jackets are expensive and often are not reinstalled after routine maintenance is performed.

-Kinetics Quiet Shield systems offer high levels of noise control, allowing compressors to operate at normal temperatures and provides easy access for maintenance.
+Kinetics Quiet Shield systems offer high levels of noise control, are cost effective, and provide easy access for maintenance.